WAZIPOINT Engineering Science & Technology: 7 Step: How Find Cable Fault Location

 b) For high resistance faults, ARM (arc reflection) or ICE (impulse current) techniques on an SWG (surge wave generator) need to be used.

-Step 7 - Re-energization of the cable: After complete the fault finding and all testing and repairs successfully, the cable is then handed back to the appropriate operators to reinstate the cable and re-energize the loads on the newly repaired cable.
+Step 7 - Re-energization of the cable: After completing the fault finding and all testing and repairs have been successfully completed, the cable is then handed back to the appropriate operators to reinstate the cable and re-energize the loads on the newly repaired cable.

 Sponsored: